 - Role-play customer objections so you're battle-tested before the sales call

-But the most important is being your connector: the LinkedIn Networking feature is where the real magic happens.
-This is what transforms Boardy from a helpful chatbot into your personal superpower.
+But the most important is being your connector: the LinkedIn Networking feature is where it gets interesting.
+This turns Boardy from a helpful chatbot into a serious networking asset.

 The Framework: How to Get Connection Requests That Actually Lead Somewhere